gautesolheim/14000-syllabified-words-list/README.md

 ### Usage

 I generated these files because I needed a large list of syllabified common English words, preferably sorted by prevalence, and couldn't find one readily available on the internet.
-I hope this repo makes what I was looking for a tiny bit more accessible.
+I hope this repo makes this a tiny bit more accessible.